jodogne/atomit/README.md

 The Atom-IT server provides a simple framework to define IoT workflows through configuration files.
 Its small footprint makes it usable on most hardware architectures, from the Raspberry Pi to cloud systems.
+Its simplicity also makes it a valuable candidate to showcase IoT networks as a vendor-neutral pedagogical platform.

 The software comes out-of-the-box with the following features: